Karolzp/Conway-s-Game-of-Life/README.md

 For more information visit - https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life.

 ## About project:
-It is my own implementation of Conway's game of life in Java with JavaFX as a GUI.
+It is my own implementation of Conway's game of life in Java.
 The goal was to:
 * practice OOP concept in Java
 * practice MVC (Model, View, Controller) design pattern in a desktop application
 * create game loop (To do this, I used threads)
 * learn writing tests (TDD)
+* use JavaFx as a GUI

 The game starts with a blank board filled with little white squares.
 It allows the user to setup the initial state by clicking on squares and turning them black, thereby activating them.
 The game have a pause option, and an option to change its speed.<br/>
 The project was created during my education in Codecool.